 You just don’t gather a hundred thousand people and put them away.
 Of course it wasn’t really publicized.
-But anyway, it was interesting this perception, of what happened during WWII.
-Especially in the West Coast.
+But anyway, it was interesting, this perception, of what happened during WWII.

 He just flew under the radar.

 He should have been one of them to go to Crystal City.
 But those that were sent to Crystal City were people who were in some organization.
-It may have been as innocent as shigin [Japanese poetry] group and all that which the FBI deemed as being dangerous organizations.
-And at that time because the Japanese were pretty much isolated, somewhat.
-And a lot of it self-isolation, by the way.
+It may have been as innocent as a shigin [Japanese poetry] group and all that which the FBI deemed as being dangerous organizations.
+And at that time, the Japanese were pretty much isolated, somewhat.
+And a lot of it was self-isolation, by the way.
 They formed little clubs and so forth.
-And I think that’s part of the reason, just, they deemed certain organizations or certain clubs as dangerous or subversive.
+And I think that’s part of the reason they deemed certain organizations or certain clubs as dangerous or subversive.

 So in essence you did have some radicals in there.
-I remember when I was in high school and you say, “Where did you go [to camp]?”
-Tule Lake.
-“Ooooh.”
 But I don’t know much about Tule Lake.
 I don’t know much about camp, for that matter.

-Well on the flip side, a lot of people have no idea Keetley farms existed and that there were people who were able to avoid internment.
+Well on the flip side, a lot of people have no idea Keetley Farms existed and that there were people who were able to avoid camp.

 They wouldn’t take a resettlement community?